-- 5. No lesser right of self-determination can be interpreted in the UN Declaration.
-Art.
-45 stipulates: "Nothing in this Declaration may be construed as diminishing or extinguishing the rights indigenous peoples have now or may acquire in the future." - 6.
-Art.
-1 of the UN Declaration affirms: "Indigenous peoples have the right to the full enjoyment, as a collective or as individuals, of all human rights ... as recognized in the Charter of the United Nations ... and international human rights law." - 7.
-Art.
+- 6. Art.
+1 of the UN Declaration affirms: "Indigenous peoples have the right to the full enjoyment, as a collective or as individuals, of all human rights ... as recognized in the Charter of the United Nations ... and international human rights law." - Art.
 2 affirms: "Indigenous peoples ... are free and equal to all other peoples ... and have the right to be free from any kind of discrimination".
-Such equality includes the right of all Indigenous peoples "to be different, to consider themselves different, and to be respected as such".6 - 8.
-In international law, the right of self-determination and prohibition against racial discrimination are peremptory7 norms.
+Such equality includes the right of all Indigenous peoples "to be different, to consider themselves different, and to be respected as such". - 8.
+In international law, the right of self-determination and prohibition against racial discrimination are peremptory norms.
 Such norms have the highest status of legal protection.
-In addition, the right of self-determination serves as a safeguard for Indigenous peoples' other human rights.8 - 9.
+In addition, the right of self-determination serves as a safeguard for Indigenous peoples' other human rights. - 9.
 In exercising the right of self-determination, article 4 of the UN Declaration affirms Indigenous peoples have the "right to autonomy and self-government in matters relating to their internal and local affairs".
 For many of the reasons cited above, this cannot mean that Indigenous self-determination can only be exercised within the parameters of article 4. - 10.
 Further, Indigenous peoples are both international and domestic actors.
 Article 36(1) of the UN Declaration affirms that Indigenous peoples have the right to "maintain and develop contacts, relations and cooperation, including activities for spiritual, cultural, political, economic and social purposes, with their own members as well as other peoples" across international and other borders. - 11.
 Art.
 36(2) of the UN Declaration adds: "States, in consultation and cooperation with indigenous peoples, shall take effective measures to facilitate the exercise and ensure the implementation of this right."
-A similar obligation of States is affirmed in the Indigenous and Tribal Peoples Convention, 1989.9 - 12.
+A similar obligation of States is affirmed in the Indigenous and Tribal Peoples Convention, 1989. - 12.
 Similar provisions to arts.
-36(1) and (2) of the UN Declaration are also affirmed in the American Declaration on the Rights of Indigenous Peoples.
-10 - 13.
-The UN Declaration underlines that the rights affirmed in Treaties, agreements and other constructive arrangements between States and indigenous peoples "are, in some situations, matters of international concern, interest, responsibility and character".11 - 14.
-The American Declaration affirms: "When disputes cannot be resolved between the parties in relation to such treaties, agreements and other constructive arrangements, these shall be submitted to competent bodies, including regional and international bodies, by the States or indigenous peoples concerned."
-12 - 15.
-Virtually every issue relating to Indigenous peoples is addressed in some way at the international level.
-These issues include, inter alia, human rights, food security and food
+36(1) and (2) of the UN Declaration are also affirmed in the American Declaration on the Rights of Indigenous Peoples. - 13.
+The UN Declaration underlines that the rights affirmed in Treaties, agreements and other constructive arrangements between States and indigenous peoples "are, in some situations, matters of international concern, interest, responsibility and character". - 14.
+The American Declaration affirms: "When disputes cannot be resolved between the parties in relation to such treaties, agreements and other constructive arrangements, these shall be submitted to competent bodies, including regional and international bodies, by the States or indigenous peoples concerned." - 15.
+With the adoption of the American Declaration by consensus in June 2016, the new minimum standard on any given issue is the higher of the two standards in the UN Declaration and the American Declaration.